 Many people ruin their health and their lives by taking the poison of bitterness, resentment and unforgiveness.
 Matthew 18:23-35 (AMPC) tells us that if we do not forgive people, we get turned over to the torturers.
 If you have a problem in this area or have ever had one, I'm sure you bear witness with what I'm saying.
 It's torture to have hateful thoughts toward another person rolling around inside your head.

 Helping Yourself and Others

 I'm also helping the other person by releasing them so God can do what only He can do.
-If I'm in the way—trying to get revenge or take care of the situation myself instead of trusting and obeying God—He has no obligation to deal with that person.
-However, God will deal with those who hurt us if we'll put them in His hands through forgiveness.
-The act of forgiving is our seed of obedience to His Word.
+If I’m in the way—trying to take revenge or take control of the situation myself—God has no obligation to deal with that person.
+However, if we trust God and choose to forgive, He will take care of the rest.
+See, the act of forgiving is our seed of obedience to His Word.
 Once we've sown our seed, He is faithful to bring a harvest of blessing to us one way or another.